 Under the authoritative guidance, share repurchases are recognized as a reduction to retained earnings to the extent available, with any excess recognized as a reduction of capital in excess of par value.
-In addition, as explained further in Note 13 "Income Taxes," the Inflation Reduction Act of 2022 ("IRA") introduced a 1% excise tax imposed on certain stock repurchases made after December 31, 2022 by publicly traded companies.
+In addition, the Inflation Reduction Act of 2022 ("IRA") introduced a 1% excise tax imposed on certain stock repurchases made after December 31, 2022 by publicly traded companies.
 The excise tax is recorded as part of the cost basis of treasury stock repurchased after December 31, 2022 and, as such, is included in stockholders' equity.

-As of March 31, 2024, an aggregate of \$2.64 billion was available for repurchase under the stock repurchase program.
+As of September 30, 2024, an aggregate of \$1.61 billion was available for repurchase under the stock repurchase program.